RELIHR/Discord-Status-Rotator/README.md

 ### 📖 License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.👀